Office of the Superintendent of Financial Institutions

 Insurance Companies Act (ICA).
 It sets out the minimum standards used in determining the acceptability of the AAR and provides guidance for the Appointed Actuary preparing reports in matters relating to presentation, level of detail and nature of the discussions to be included.

 Many insurers are required to file an AAR, as part of the Annual Return forms, with more than one regulator, federal or provincial, in Canada.
-The insurer is responsible for ensuring that the AAR submitted as part of the Annual Return complies with the requirements of each regulator.
+The insurer is responsible for ensuring that the AAR submitted as part of the Annual Return to each regulator complies with the requirements of that regulator.

 The term AAR refers to the detailed actuarial report submitted to a regulator.
-This includes the opinion of the Appointed Actuary concerning the fairness and adequacy of the policy liabilities included in the insurer's financial statements, a detailed commentary, data exhibits and calculations supporting that opinion.
+This includes the opinion of the Appointed Actuary concerning the appropriateness of the actuarial and other policy liabilities included in the insurer's financial statements, a detailed commentary, data exhibits and calculations supporting that opinion.

-The AAR comprehensively documents the work done by the Appointed Actuary to calculate policy liabilities.
-OSFI views the AAR as a key component of its review of the company's financial position and profile.
+The AAR comprehensively documents the work done by the Appointed Actuary to calculate the actuarial and other policy liabilities.
+OSFI views the AAR as a key component of its review of the entity’s financial position and profile.

-The AAR is not solely a report from the company's Appointed Actuary to OSFI's actuaries.
-It is also intended for company management and is read by regulators who may not be actuaries but who are knowledgeable about insurance.
-Therefore, the AAR should be presented in a manner generally understandable to both company management and the regulator.
+The AAR is not solely a report from the entity’s Appointed Actuary to OSFI’s actuaries.
+It is also intended for entity management and is read by regulators who may not be actuaries but who are knowledgeable about insurance.
+Therefore, the AAR should be presented in a manner generally understandable to both entity management and the regulator.